telerik/winforms-docs/scheduler/appointments-and-dialogs/working-with-recurring-appointments.md

 * YearlyRecurrenceRule

 Using the specialized classes makes it easier to define recurrence rules because only relevant parameters are specified in their constructors.

 ## Recurring Appointments

 One of several constructor overloads lets you set the start time, duration and number of occurences.
-Then the rule can be assigned
-        to the appointments __RecurrenceRule__ property.
-The snippet below defines a rule that starts "now" and recurs every two hours and stops after the tenth occurence. #_[C#] Adding a RecurrenceRule_
+Then the rule can be assigned to the appointments __RecurrenceRule__ property.
+The snippet below defines a rule that starts "now" and recurs every two hours and stops after the tenth occurence.

 {{source=..\SamplesCS\Scheduler\AppointmentsAndDialogues\RecurringAppointments.cs region=addingRecRule}}
 {{source=..\SamplesVB\Scheduler\AppointmentsAndDialogues\RecurringAppointments.vb region=addingRecRule}}